cheriexyu/CMEECourseWork/README.md

 ***
 ## Project Structure
 The repository is organised in week structures.
 Within each week contains the core directories:
-*code*, *data*, *results*, *sandbox*
+*code*, *data*, *results*, *sandbox*. *code* directories contains coding scripts for the coresponding weeks. *data* directories contains data files used for coding. *results* and *sandbox* directories should be empty.
+When running scripts, output files should automatically be moved into *results* directory.

+In brief, the git repository consist of these directories:
     - Week1: Unix/Linux, Bash Shell Scripting and LaTeX
     - Week2: Biological Computing with Python I
-    - Week3: Biological Computhin with R
+    - Week3: Biological Computing with R
+    - Week4: Statistics in R
+    - Week5: Spatial Analysis and GIS
+    - Week6: Genomics and Bioinformatics
     - Week7: Biological Computing with Python II and Introduction to Jupyter Notebooks
     - MiniProject
+    - Proposalinside
+    - Feedback
+    - .gitignore

+Further information on each week content can be found in their indivdual README.md files inside the directories.
 ***
-## Note
-Note that these codes are all written on a MacOS, therefore there might be minimal differences in the use of syntax, however in general it would run in any operating systems.

 Author: Cherie Yu
 Contact: cyy21@ic.ac.uk